Mate selection

-In society, mate selection is the process by which a person selects a mate, associate, or companion.
+In interactions, mate selection is the process by which a person selects or "chooses" a mate, associate, or companion.
 [1] In social psychology, one view of how mate selection occurs is called exchange theory, which posits that people select mates based on their fair “exchange value” in the mating market.
 [2]

 See also